tremby/kodisync/readme.md

 of two or more Kodi instances.

-It will wait until all Kodi instances have the same TV show episode loaded (by matching show name, season number, episode number) and then pause everybody's playback and seek them all to the earliest position among the viewers.
+It will wait until all Kodi instances have the same TV show episode loaded (by matching show name, season number, episode number if available;
+otherwise media title or filename) and then pause everybody's playback and seek them all to the earliest position among the viewers.